h3ct0r/VerlabAccessSystemRPi/README.md

 - Use a RFID card and test it on the device.
 If all went OK you will see DEBUG information on the log.

 This installation was lousy based on [How to Rpi RFID](https://www.sunfounder.com/wiki/index.php?title=How_to_Use_an_RFID_RC522_on_Raspberry_Pi) and [Rpi services](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/).

+### Manage services
+---

+The system is based on daemons, to restart a service the commands are:
+- `sudo /etc/init.d/relay_server.sh restart`
+- `sudo /etc/init.d/rfid_server.sh restart`

+All services log to *syslog* so to verify installation or real time operation just need to:
+- `sudo tail -f /var/log/syslog`

 ### Todos
 ----